 So in hof, the companion to designs are code generators.
 These read in your designs, have logic to condition output, and uses text interpolation to generate files for just about anything.
 While most users may only write designs, code generators are where the schema and template files define what is possible.
 Typically these are grouped in a module.

-Modules in hof are a flexible version of the Minium Version Selcetion (MVS) dependency managment algorithm popularized by Golang.
+Modules in hof are a flexible and reusable implementation of the Minium Version Selection (MVS) dependency managment algorithm popularized by Golang.
 They are polyglot because they can contain any of:

 - code generators